The Vampire Bat: Plot

 When the villagers of Kleinschloss start dying of blood loss, the town fathers suspect a resurgence of vampirism, but police inspector Karl Brettschneider remains skeptical.
 Scientist Dr. Otto von Niemann, who cares for the victims, visits a patient who was attacked by a bat, Martha Mueller.
-Out of appreciation for her kindness, Martha is visited by a mentally challenged man named Hermann Gleib, who claims he likes bats because they are "soft like cat" and "nice".
+Out of appreciation for her kindness, Martha is visited by a highly eccentric man named Hermann Gleib, who claims he likes bats because they are "soft like cat" and "nice".

 On the doctor's journey home, he meets Kringen, one of the townsfolk, who claims to have been attacked by the vampire in the form of a bat, but withheld his story from the town in order to not spread fear.
 Dr. von Niemann encourages Kringen to tell the townsfolk of his story.
 Kringen becomes suspicious that Gleib may be the vampire due to his obsession with bats.
 Gleib lives with bats and collects them off the street.

 Dr. von Niemann returns to his home, which also houses Brettschneider's love Ruth Bertin, Ruth's hypochondriac aunt Gussie Schnappmann, and servants Emil Borst and Georgiana.
 Fear of the vampire and suspicion of Gleib quickly spread around the town and people start fearing him.
 Ms. Mueller is killed that night.
 The analyses of Dr. von Niemann and another doctor, Dr. Haupt, conclude that the death is the same as all of the previous deaths – blood loss, with two punctures in the neck caused by needle-sharp teeth.
 Gleib enters the examination, and upon seeing the dead body, runs away screaming.

 Next morning, Gleib enters Dr. von Niemann's garden, where Dr. von Niemann, Brettschneider and Bertin are discussing vampires inside the house.
 The town fathers enter the house and announce that Kringen is dead and Gleib is missing.
-An angry mob hunts down Gleib and chases him through the countryside and into a cave, where he falls to his death.
+An angry mob hunts down Gleib and chases him through the countryside and into a cave, where he jumps to his death.